gustavo-candido/Ecoleta/README.md

 # Ecoleta
-App to find places for proper discard junk
+Aplication to find recycling points to proper discard junk